hamlim/blog/README.md

 ## Adding a Post

-TODO

-- Create mdx file in the `src/posts/` directory
+- Create mdx file in the `pages/posts/` directory
-- Add route object to `src/posts.js`
+- Add route object to `posts.js`
 - Done

 ## Deploying: